BECOME A MEMBER

 General Meetings are held on the 2nd Wednesday and 4th Sunday of the month at 196 South Road, Mile End.
-There are other basketry groups who meet regularly in Murray Bridge, the Adelaide Hills, South Coast, Southern Vales, and Yorke Peninsula.
+There are other basketry groups who meet regularly in Murray Bridge, the Adelaide Hills, South Coast, Southern Vales, Yorke Peninsula, Pt Lincoln and Burra.

 Visit our Frequently Asked Questions (FAQs) page before making contact - we may have just the answer you are looking for, right now; no waiting.

 C/- The Hand Spinners & Weavers Guild of SA Inc